 Returns and Precession

-I’m only going to give 2 quick examples with annual and monthly profections in concert with solar returns and transits.
-These two examples involve properly sourced charts and they illustrate a simplified use of profections with other techniques.
-The examples are: 1.
-James Randi receiving a diagnosis of cancer; 2.
-David Carradine’s death by accidental autoerotic asphyxiation.
+I’m only going to give a quick example with annual and monthly profections in concert with the solar return and transits.
+The example is David Carradine’s death by accidental autoerotic asphyxiation.

 David Carradine’s Death

 A brief bio of Carradine can be found on Wikipedia here.
 His AA-rated chart data can be found on AstroDatabank here.
 He is reported to have died the evening of June 3, 2009 in Bangkok, Thailand by accidental asphyxiation.